moonstream-to/docs/docs/index.md

 Moonstream is completely open source software, free for anyone to use and modify as they please.

-Moonstream.to also offers the Moonstream game engine as a hosted service, available at [Moonstream.to](https://moonstream.to).

 We do _not_ believe in forcing our views upon our users.
 We do not use [copyleft licenses](https://en.wikipedia.org/wiki/Copyleft).
 We favor the much more permissive [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 We do _not_ believe in the [open core business model](https://en.wikipedia.org/wiki/Open-core_model).
-Every feature available on Moonstream.to is also freely available to anyone who chooses to host their own instance of the Moonstream Engine.
+Every feature available on Moonstream.to is also freely available to anyone who chooses to host their own instance.

 The only code that we write that is _not_ open source is the code related to our security operations.
 You can read more about this decision in our policy document: